luomichelle/example-email-app-py/DEPLOYING.md

 # Deployer's Guide

-Follow the [Contributor's Guide](CONTRIBUTING.md) to provision a new Heroku server or gain access to an existing one.
+If you have not yet already dones so, please follow the [Contributor's Guide](CONTRIBUTING.md) to provision a new Heroku server.

 ## Deploying